Enhancing the NAO: Extending Capabilities of Legacy Robots for Long-Term Research: Materials and Methods

 \subsubsection{Camera Fusion}

-The CM5 processes RGB, depth, and thermal streams locally.
+The Raspberry Pi 5 processes RGB, depth, and thermal streams locally.
 Frames are synchronized and passed through the Hailo-8L for human detection, face region extraction, and landmark identification in thermal and RGB data.
 This pipeline establishes integration of thermal and visual cues for future interaction logic.
-Although not used in our pilot study, we implemented a demonstration pipeline integrating the Orbbec Gemini 2~L camera, Seek Thermal module, and the Hailo-8L (Fig.~\ref{fig:camera_system}).
+Because the Enhanced NAO's upgraded cameras augment rather than replace the existing NAO AI camera system, they were not used in the pilot study.
+Their integration expands sensing capabilities (adding depth and thermal perception) (Tab.~\ref{tab:feature_comparison}) without interfering with the existing system.
+However, we include a passive vision pipeline integrating the Orbbec Gemini 2~L camera, Seek Thermal module, and the Hailo-8L for demonstration (Fig.~\ref{fig:camera_system}).